Chrysocolla: Properties, Facts and Photos

 Early Native American Indians used chrysocolla for healing and to cope with emotional challenges.
 It was also powdered and used as a digestive aid to improve the body's resistance to disease and to relieve arthritic symptoms.

 With pure chrysocolla being exceptionally soft, it should be handled as little as possible.
-Stones that occur with a higher percentage of quartz are far more resilient.
+Stones with more quartz are far more resilient.

 Article Pictures

-The chrysocolla in the photo at the top of our article is displayed in the Smithsonian National Museum of Natural History, Washington D.C.
-Photo by Stone Mania.
+The chrysocolla in the photo at the top of our article is in the Smithsonian National Museum of Natural History, Washington, D.C.
+Photo: Stone Mania.

-The next photo is of malachite on chrysocolla from the Democratic Republic of Congo.
-Photo courtesy of Stan Celestian.
+The next photo is malachite on chrysocolla from the Democratic Republic of Congo.
+Photo: Courtesy of Stan Celestian.

 The chrysocolla tumbled stones are from our collection.

-Pop-up photos: Botryoidal malachite - Courtesy of Ron Wolf.
-Azurite - Courtesy of Stan Celestian.
+Botryoidal malachite: Courtesy of Ron Wolf.
+Azurite: Courtesy of Stan Celestian.